ilathem/nvim/readme.md

 - `d` in zsh will show you the recently opened directories, allowing you to easily switch to a recent directory without explicitly navigating to it.
 - `C-l` will redraw the screen, getting rid of visual stuff you might want gone.
 (EX: you searched something with `/` and don't want to see all the highlights anymore)
+- `z` is a zsh plugin that will remember the most recently used directories and will let you navigate to one by only using a few characters in that directory name.